BodoBookhagen/PointCloud_to_GMT_maps/docs/From_PC_to_GMT_Maps (bodo-ThinkPad-P50's conflicted copy 2018-11-27).md

 ```
 However, you will not achieve the same results as the lasthin approach described above that explicitly removes points below a ground-classified surface.
 These steps can be performed pdal as well but are more extensive and not described in this approach.
 Also, the classification of vegetation and buildings (see next step) is possible in pdal, but requires additional steps and fine tuning that is not described in this manual.

-## LASTools: Perform a vegetation classification of the ground-classified point cloud
+## Perform a ground classification of the denoised point cloud: pdal and SMRF
 Next, we generated vegetation and building classes using [lasclassify](https://rapidlasso.com/lastools/lasclassify/) with a curvature-based classification approach:
 ```
 wine /opt/LAStools/bin/lasclassify.exe \